elventear/quartz-scheduler/examples/example15/tc_clustering_readme.txt

 1. You can decide to specify a log4j.properties file to control logging output (optional)
-2. This example uses a Terracotta server to maintain scheduling information in a clustered environment.
-You will need to first install the Terracotta server.

-3. After you have installed the Terracotta server, you may need to configure both properties file so that Quartz knows how to connect to your server.
+2. If you start Terracott server on a different box, you may need to configure both properties file so that Quartz knows how to connect to your server.